hemantksingh/messup-learn/Infrastructure/Kubernetes.md

 * services with load balancing (defining traffic routes to backend services)
 * reliable and secure communication with SSL termination.
 Since containers are always coming up and going down, clients may be communicating with different containers running on different nodes on different requests.
 Ingress provides a consistent experience for clients over a secure reliable connection.

 Ingress is a Kubernetes API object that manages the routing of external traffic to the services that are running in a cluster.
 Just like you would with a service object, you define the characteristics of an ingress object in a manifest.
 Once it's been submitted to the API Server, you'd expect Kubernetes to create the object and then start to act on what's defined using a controller, which moves the actual state towards the desired state.
 However, Kubernetes doesn't have its own controller that acts on ingress objects and this is by design.
 Instead, it relies on a cluster administrator to deploy a third-party ingress controller to the cluster.
 Ingress controllers need to implement the Kubernetes controller pattern, but they also need to route external traffic to cluster workloads.
 Essentially, this is a reverse proxy of which there are aplenty.

 [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) is responsible for fulfilling the ingress with layer 7 traffic routing.
 It runs in a loop to get all the ingress resources running in a cluster and can dynamically configure a corresponding L7 proxy. e.g. nginx controller (maintained by Kubernetes project, written in Go) generates the `nginx.conf` file based on the ingress resources.
 The ingress controller runs inside the cluster.

-## Custom Resource Definitions

-The Ingress API depends on annotations to configure ingress to your services.
-You may want a more intuitive way to configure your ingress rules.
-Ingress controller like Contour uses a CRD (an extension of the Kubernetes API that is not necessarily available in a default Kubernetes installation) called HTTpProxy to define your ingress rules.
+### Limitations of the Ingress API

+The ingress API in adopting a lowest common denominator approach has resulted in lack of options that other technologies require for the API to be more expressive

+* Limited by design - intended to be simple and straight forward so that it can be extended by a wide range of technologies including cloud load balancers.
+* Annotations stopgap - provided as a method to overcome this deficiency, resulted in explosion of disparate annotation patterns.
+Porting annotations from one ingress controller to another doesn't make for a good user experience.

+### Ingress controller options

+The Kubernetes Network Special Interest Group is likely to facilitate a consensus for a future v2 Ingress API or equivalent.
+With the given limitations of the ingress API your current choice for an ingress controller may not be future proof.

+Currently there are 2 ways to configure ingress to your services:

+* annotations used by ingress controllers like [nginx](https://git.k8s.io/ingress-nginx/README.md), [haproxy](https://haproxy-ingress.github.io/)
+* custom resources used by Envoy based [Contour](https://projectcontour.io/) or [Ambassador](https://www.getambassador.io/), v2 of [Traefik](https://github.com/containous/traefik) ingress controllers.
+While Contour uses custom resources it also supports annotations.

-Before you can start to use your custom CRD you need to register the CRD witht the kubernetes api server.
+A [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources) is an extension of the Kubernetes API that is not necessarily available in a default Kubernetes installation.
+A **Custom Resource Definition** (CRD) file defines your own object kinds e.g. `HTTPProxy` in the case of Contour and lets the API Server handle the entire lifecycle.
+Deploying a CRD into the cluster causes the Kubernetes API server to begin serving the specified custom resource.
+Before you can start to use your custom CRD you need to register the CRD with the kubernetes api server.

 ## Cert manager

 Defining, requesting, applying, renewing, and removing TLS certificates can be a pain, especially when you have a lot of them to manage.
-Cert manager allows automatically requesting, retrieving and configuring TLS for hosts defined in ingress rules.
+Cert manager is a Kubernetes operator that allows automatically requesting, retrieving and configuring TLS for hosts defined in ingress rules.

+Cert manager uses a Custom Resource Definition (CRD) to perform X.509 certificate management to secure backend services.

+The ingress controller relies on the SNI extension of TLS to host multiple certificates for multiple domains and figure out which X.509 certificate to present to an external client.
+The private key and the corresponding X.509 certificate (PEM) for the host is made available to the ingress controller as a Kubernetes secret.

 ### Certificate Acquisition